-Under the Company's Certificate of Incorporation, as amended (the "Certificate of Incorporation"), and Amended and Restated By-Laws ("By-Laws"), the Board of Directors is divided into three classes, each class consisting, as nearly as possible, of one-third of the total number of directors, with members of each class serving for a three-year term.
+Under the Company's Certificate of Incorporation, as amended (the "Certificate of Incorporation"), and By-Laws, the Board of Directors is divided into three classes, each class consisting, as nearly as possible, of one-third of the total number of directors, with members of each class serving for a three-year term.
 Each year only one class of directors is subject to a stockholder vote.
-Class II consists of two directors whose term of office expires at the Annual Meeting and whose successors will be elected at the Annual Meeting to serve until the 2020 Annual Meeting of Stockholders.
-Class II consists of two directors, continuing in office until the 2018 Annual Meeting of Stockholders.
-Class I consists of three directors, continuing in office until the 2019 Annual Meeting of Stockholders.
+Class III consists of two directors whose term of office expires at the Annual Meeting and whose successors will be elected at the Annual Meeting to serve until the 2021 Annual Meeting of Stockholders.
+Class II consists of two directors, continuing in office until the 2020 Annual Meeting of Stockholders.

 The authorized number of directors is set forth in the Company's Certificate of Incorporation and shall consist of not less than five nor more than nine members, the exact number of which shall be fixed from time to time by resolution of the Board.
 The authorized number of directors is currently seven.
 If the number of directors is changed, any increase or decrease will be apportioned among the classes so as to maintain the number of directors in each class as nearly equal as possible.
-Any vacancy on the Board of Directors that results from an increase in the number of directors may be filled by a majority of the directors then in office, provided that a quorum is present, and any other vacancy occurring on the Board of Directors may be filled by a majority of the directors then in office, even if less than a quorum, or by the sole remaining director.
+Any vacancy on the Board of Directors that results from an increase in the number of directors may be filled by a majority of the directors then in office, provided that a quorum, or by the sole remaining director.
 Any director of any class elected to fill a vacancy resulting from an increase in the number of directors of such class will hold office for a term that will coincide with the remaining term of that class.
 Any director elected to fill a vacancy not resulting from an increase in the number of directors will have the same remaining term as that of his or her predecessor.